botanicastudios/imagor-alt/dev_docs/prefilter_prd.md

    - Keys for prefilterStorage should take into account the source image path and all prefilter parameters
    - Support for IMAGOR_PREFILTER_STORAGE_PATH_STYLE with options like "digest" or "suffix"
    - Format depends on chosen hash style (consistent with other storage mechanisms)
+   - Key generation should only occur when prefilterStorage is configured

 2. **Error Handling**